bbauska/meta-react-basics/README.md

         placeholder="Search..."/>
 ```

-However, you haven't added any code to respond to the user actions like
+<p>However, you haven't added any code to respond to the user actions like
 typing yet.
-This will be your final step.
+This will be your final step.</p>

 <h3>Step 5: Add inverse data flow</h3>

-Currently your app renders correctly with props and state flowing down
+<p>Currently your app renders correctly with props and state flowing down
 the hierarchy.
 But to change the state according to user input, you will
 need to support data flowing the other way: the form components deep in
-the hierarchy need to update the state in FilterableProductTable.
+the hierarchy need to update the state in FilterableProductTable.</p>

-React makes this data flow explicit, but it requires a little more
+<p>React makes this data flow explicit, but it requires a little more
 typing than two-way data binding.
 If you try to type or check the box in
 the example above, you'll see that React ignores your input.
 This is
 intentional.
 By writing &lt;input value={filterText} /&gt;, you've set the
 value prop of the input to always be equal to the filterText state
 passed in from FilterableProductTable.
 Since filterText state is never
-set, the input never changes.
+set, the input never changes.</p>

-You want to make it so whenever the user changes the form inputs, the
+<p>You want to make it so whenever the user changes the form inputs, the
 state updates to reflect those changes.
 The state is owned by
 FilterableProductTable, so only it can call setFilterText and
 setInStockOnly.
 To let SearchBar update the FilterableProductTable's
-state, you need to pass these functions down to SearchBar:
+state, you need to pass these functions down to SearchBar:</p>

 <details>
   <summary>React Function</summary>